gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Really?
 How unusual of you,"
 Granna Fee said just loudly enough to make Noxy grin.
-She steered Big Blue into position behind the smaller cow.
+She steered Big Blue into position behind his mate.

-As they neared the gate,
-Aft took the ox horn from his belt and blew three loud notes.
+Aft took the ox horn from his belt and blew three loud notes as they drifted through the gate.
-Indy blew an answering note
-as the two clouds passed through the gate and into the pass.
+Indy blew an answering note and waved, and then they were out and into the pass.

-Cloudherding is cold work, even in the summer.
+Cloudherding is cold work, even in summer.
-In the spring,
+In spring,
 when every breath instantly turns to fog and the wind pokes its fingers through every loose seam and down every collar, it's freezing.